-The number of times that you can use Nitrolingual Pumpspray in any one day will depend on how severe y
+The number of times that you can use Nitrolingual Pumpspray in any one day will depend on how severe your angina is, what

 other medicines you are taking and any other medical conditions you may have.
 You should discuss this with your doctor or pharmacist.

 How to use it

 Follow the instructions for using Nitrolingual Pumpspray to make sure that you receive the correct dose.